Curriculum Guide · Courses

 Prerequisite: Taxation I and either prior or concurrent enrollment in Taxation II and Corporate Income Tax I.

-Students may not receive credit for both this course and the J.D. course International Tax: U.S. Taxation of Cross-Border Activities and Income; or U.S. Taxation of International Transactions.
+Students may not receive credit for both this course and the J.D. course International Tax Law or U.S. Taxation of International Transactions.